hslee2008/hslee2008/README.md

 ## What I did

-1. I was chosen for The Education of IOI through submitting your status, one of 80 students from 13 to 18 years old as the youngest student
+1. I was chosen for The Education of IOI, one of 80 students from 13 to 18 years old as the youngest student
 2. I was nominated 2nd place in KOFAC YSC with coding-insight project
 3. I lead the project 함께디딤 funded by The Board of Education Gyeongido